 Other Uses for the Pâté Sucrée Crust

 Since this is a basic sweet shortcrust, you can use it for all kinds of tart-like desserts.
-You could fill the crust with chocolate ganache or a mousse.
-You can also use this dough to cut out cookie shapes and make buttery cookies!
+You could fill the crust with chocolate ganache or a mousse or you can use this dough to cut out cookie shapes and make buttery cookies.

 Some call it pastry cream, some call it custard.
 Whatever you call it, this stuff is amazing!